 Symptoms of Vestibular Disease in Cats

-Feline Geriatric Vestibular Syndrome causes a cat to lose all sense of balance like severe vertigo in humans.
+Vestibular syndrome causes a cat to lose all sense of balance, like severe vertigo in humans.
 The cause is unknown, although it may be due to changes in the inner ear.
-It is also possible that inflammation of the nerves in the inner ear leads to the condition.
-During an episode of Idiopathic Vestibular Syndrome, your cat will become dizzy and she may have additional symptoms.
+It's also possible that inflammation of the nerves in the inner ear leads to the condition.
+During an episode, your cat will become dizzy and may have additional symptoms.

 Difficulty Walking

-Movement is adversely affected by FGVS and this increases with the stages of the disease.
-This is also known as ataxia.
+A cat's movement is affected by FGVS, and this worsens with the progressive stages of the disease.
+This loss of coordination is also known as ataxia.

-• In the beginning stages of FGVS, you will notice your cat "hugging" the walls and moving uncertainly as if he's uncertain and off balance.
+- In the beginning stages of FGVS, you will notice your cat "hugging" the walls and moving uncertainly, as if they are off balance.

 Abnormal Movement of the Eyes

-A cat's eyeballs will move about, moving in all directions rapidly.
+A cat's eyeballs will move about, darting in all directions rapidly.
 This is known as nystagmus.
-You may also see strabismus which is a deviation of the eyeballs or "crossed eyes."
+You may also see your cat's eyes cross, which is called strabismus.

 Tilted Head

-Cats with FGVS may tilt their head to the side with the ear with the lesion.
-If both ears are affected, then the cat will sway their head from side-to-side as they move.
+Cats with FGVS may tilt their head toward the side with the ear that has a lesion.
+If both ears are affected, then the cat will sway their head from side to side as they move.
 The head tilt may be accompanied by the cat leaning its entire body to one side.

 Vocalization

-Your cat may make noises that sound like he is distressed and upset.
-His normal meows may change to be much louder and sound more urgent.
+Your cat may make noises that sound like they are distressed and upset.
+Their normal meows may change to be much louder and sound more urgent.

 Loss of Appetite